 When can love’s young dream become a nightmare?
 Preparing children for positive personal relationships and keeping themselves safe.

-What example does the world set for children?
+What kind of example does the world set for our children when it comes to relationships?

 Coercive Control